PacktPublishing/Managing-Data-as-a-Product/OUTLINE.md

+# SECTION ONE
-# SECTION ONE: Data products and the power of modular architectures
+## Data products and the power of modular architectures
 We'll delve into the rationale behind and the implications of treating data as a product.
 We'll meticulously examine the various components constituting a data product, beginning with the interfaces accessible to external consumers, navigating through internal data management applications, and culminating in the infrastructure essential for operating it in production.
 Ultimately, we'll showcase the characteristics and capabilities that a data architecture centered on data products must have to strike a balance between the agility required for scalability and the governance necessary for sustainability.

 * [Chapter 01 - From data as a by-product to data as a product](./Chapter01/OUTLINE.md)
 * [Chapter 02 - Data product’s anatomy](./Chapter02/OUTLINE.md)
 * [Chapter 03 - Data product-centered architectures](./Chapter03/OUTLINE.md)

+# SECTION TWO
-# SECTION TWO: How to manage the data product lifecycle
+## How to manage the data product lifecycle
 We will explore how to manage a data product throughout its lifecycle.
 We'll begin by examining how to identify the data products to develop, prioritize them using a business-case-driven approach, and model them based on requirements.
 We will then look at how to handle releases and data product